awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 When you create a function in the Lambda console, you can choose to start from scratch, use a blueprint, use a [container image](gettingstarted-package.md#gettingstarted-package-images), or deploy an application from the [AWS Serverless Application Repository](https://docs.aws.amazon.com/serverlessrepo/latest/devguide/what-is-serverlessrepo.html)\.
 A blueprint provides sample code that shows how to use Lambda with an AWS service or a popular third\-party application\.
 Blueprints include sample code and function configuration presets for Node\.js and Python runtimes\.

-Blueprints are provided for use under the [Creative Commons Zero](https://spdx.org/licenses/CC0-1.0.html) license\.
+Blueprints are provided for use under the [Amazon Software License](https://aws.amazon.com/asl/)\.
 They are available only in the Lambda console\.

 ## Testing and deployment tools<a name="gettingstarted-features-tools"></a>

 Lambda supports deploying code as is or as [container images](gettingstarted-package.md#gettingstarted-package-images)\.
 You can use a rich tools ecosystem for authoring, building, and deploying your Lambda functions using AWS and popular community tools like the Docker command line interface \(CLI\)\.

-For more information, see [Tools for working with Lambda](gettingstarted-tools.md)\.
+To set up the Docker CLI, see [Get Docker](https://docs.docker.com/get-docker) on the Docker Docs website\.
+For an introduction to using Docker with AWS, see [Getting started with Amazon ECR using the AWS CLI](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-cli.html) in the *Amazon Elastic Container Registry User Guide*\.

 ## Application templates<a name="gettingstarted-features-templates"></a>